debreczeniandras/battle-ship/README.md

     ansible-playbook -K setup.yml -v

-You'll be prompted for your root password.
+You'll be prompted for your root password - which is relevant for apache modules and config changes.

 Please select afterwards two available ports for the following services:

 * _port_web_ is to reach the docker webserver from outside
-* _port_mysql_ is to reach the docker mysql server from outside
+* _port_redis_ is to reach the redis explorer from outside

 Sensible defaults are already provided, which you may accept by clicking Enter.